anima-wg/brski-cloud/anima-brski-cloud.md

 The details of the URI are manufacturer specific, with BRSKI giving the example "brski-registrar.manufacturer.example.com".

-The Pledge SHOULD be provided with the entire URI of the Cloud Registrar, including the protocol and path components, which are typically "https://" and "/.well-known/brski", respectively.
+The pledge SHOULD be provided with the entire URI of the Cloud Registrar, including the protocol and path components, which are typically "https://" and "/.well-known/brski", respectively.

 ### Pledge - Cloud Registrar TLS Establishment Details